 During the school year, Bernice only wore clear.
 She didn’t want to distract her students from their discussion of Ralph Waldo Emerson or Emily Dickinson.
 Transcendentalists like Bernice took their colors seriously.
 She knew about a great aunt in the family who had healed people through the laying on of color, an art that had been lost in the handing down.
 Even so, Bernice was a believer, had taken months to figure out the right swatches for her living room.
-After much deliberation, she had decided to paint her walls light browns and deep purples, but as for her nails; they were apple red.
+She’d finally painted her walls light brown and deep purple, but as for her nails; they were apple red.

-Bernice congratulated herself on her sense of color coordination.
 Looking out on the patio, she felt like she was in the mountains, not in a town house facing a major highway with a dozen or so more units being built behind her.
-She’d even begun dating and was about to meet Jeffrey at the Starbucks close to the university in two hours.
-This was their first date.
-They had been corresponding for months.
-Neither of them had seen photos.
-She didn’t want her ex to know she was going out, even though he’d never know, let alone care.
+She’d even started dating and was meeting Jeffrey for the first time at the Starbucks close to the university.
+They had been corresponding for weeks now, but neither of them had profile photos.
+She didn’t want her ex to know she was going out, and Jeffrey had said pretty much the same thing.

-“Jeffrey,” and he pulled out her chair.
-She sat.
+“Jeffrey,” he said, and he pulled out her chair.
 “What can I get you?”
-He smiled, but looked puzzled, caught her eye like a fish he was going to throw back in the water.